Benchmarking quantum phase-space methods for near-resonant light propagation: Introduction

 To overcome these difficulties and enhance numerical applicability, particularly for complex and dissipative systems, several modified phase-space techniques have been developed~\cite{Walls:2008aa,Gardiner:2009aa}.
-Among the most widely used are the positive $P$ representation (PPR) and the truncated Wigner approximation (TWA), each addressing different aspects of the challenges outlined above.
+Two of the most prominent methods are the positive $P$ representation (PPR) and the truncated Wigner approximation (TWA), each addressing different aspects of the challenges outlined above.

 The PPR, introduced by Drummond and Gardiner~\cite{Drummond:1980aa}, overcomes several limitations of earlier phase-space methods.
-When the resulting evolution equation is of second order, the diffusion matrix can always be chosen positive definite, yielding a \emph{bona fide} Fokker–Planck equation.
+When the resulting evolution equation is of second order, the diffusion matrix can always be chosen as positive definite, yielding a \emph{bona fide} Fokker–Planck equation.
 Consequently, the probability distribution remains positive at all times, provided it is initialized with a suitable positive distribution, a condition that can always be satisfied~\cite{Gilchrist:1997aa,Schack:1991aa}.
-These benefits come at the cost of doubling the number of phase-space variables, thereby increasing the dimensionality of the problem.
-More critically, the enlarged phase space gives rise to numerical instabilities driven by the interplay between stochastic noise and nonlinear dynamics.
-Random fluctuations can displace trajectories away from the stable “classical” manifold into unstable regions, where nonlinear drift terms strongly amplify deviations.
-This mechanism may lead to large excursions and, in extreme cases, to movable singularities in which trajectories diverge in finite time.
-Additional nonlinearities further exacerbate this behavior by opening new channels for amplification.
-Despite these challenges, the PPR has been widely and successfully applied in quantum optics~\cite{Drummond:1980ab,Carter:1987aa,Corney:2008aa} and ultracold atomic physics~\cite{Deuar:2001aa,Deuar:2006aa,Deuar:2007aa}.
+However, these benefits come at the cost of doubling the number of phase-space variables.
+More critically, this enlarged phase space can trigger numerical instabilities: stochastic noise may drive trajectories away from the stable ``classical" manifold into unstable regions where nonlinear drift terms amplify fluctuations.
+This can lead to boundary term problems or divergent trajectories in finite time.
+Despite these challenges, the PPR remains a cornerstone for simulating quantum effects in optics~\cite{Corney:2008aa} and ultracold atoms~\cite{Deuar:2007aa}.